BuckShlegeris/BuckShlegeris.github.io/_posts/2016-04-03-data-structure-projects.md

 ## Reduction-memoizing BSTs

 These are binary search trees where each node memoizes a function of its subtrees.
 For example, you could have a BST of humans, ordered by age, and have each node store the maximum income of the humans stored in its children.
 This is neat because then you can then answer queries like "what's the maximum income of people with ages between 20.3 and 25.3" in log time.
 You can also update in log time.
 This is related to finger trees.
 This structure is not very hard to implement--it's just a self-balancing BST with some extra book-keeping.
 For bonus points, implement it in C but with bindings to a nice language like Ruby, and a convenient API which lets me specify both my ordering function and my sub-tree memoizing function as lambda functions.

+**Edit: These are nicely described in [this fantastic set of slides](http://web.stanford.edu/class/cs166/lectures/06/Small06.pdf) from the class which inspired me to write this post.**

 ## Self-balancing KD trees